| |

 Path of Preparation : as

-soon as "superior seeing" is a fact, a
+soon as "superior seeing" is acquired, a

 deep conceptual insight into emptiness, the fundamental nature of all